 Dogs that inbred are more likely to suffer from minor infections and flu to various other serious problems.
 They often have a lower immune system than the dogs that are genetically diverse.
 And due to their lower immune system, they are less able to fight off with viruses and infections.

 Purebred dogs are also seen with diseases like cancer, heart disease, bone and joint disorders, blood clotting, a digestive disorder that causes diarrhea and vomiting, skin problems, and neurological disorder.
 Some are born with exotropia- a vision problem, in which the dog is unable to focus their eyes on anything.

 Inbreds that are inclined to physical problems:

 Breeds like: Dachshunds, Mastiffs, Newfoundlands, Lanrador Retrievers, Golden Retrivers, and much more.

-Do you think that your trained dog will look and act the way you want?
-Think again!
+Do you think your inbred dog will look and act the way you want?
+It might not.
 A purebred dog will grow up in another way and might look different than what you think and expect.
 They have different working behaviors.
 And can sometimes become the most adamant pet to deal with.
-Some of the behavioral traits in inbreed dogs are:
+Some of the behavioral traits in inbred dogs are:

 - High energy level

-- They have independent thinking.
-They do what they what to do instead of what you want
+- They have independent thinking and do what they want instead of what you want

-- They sometimes chase, nip or grab things that are moving (like other animals, cars, cats or any other moving thing)
+- Sometimes they chase, nip or grab things that are moving (like other animals, cars, cats or any other moving object)

 - They do have a trait of digging holes

 - They are more aggressive and suspicious towards strangers

-- They bark and even howl on the things that they are skeptical about
+- Barking and even howling of things they are skeptical about

-Many inbreed dogs are inclined to injurious mutations and conditions.
+Many inbred dogs are inclined to injurious mutations and conditions.
 While on the other hand, many purebred dogs have fatal diseases like: hip dysplasia in German Shepherds, Addison’s in Portuguese water dogs, Cavalier King Charles spaniels, cardiac problems in boxers, and many others.

-Breeds like German Shepherds, Rottweiler, Great Danes, Saint Bernard’s, American Staffordshire Terriers, and Offerhounds are more prone than the smaller breed dogs.
+Breeds like German Shepherds, Rottweiler, Great Danes, Saint Bernard’s, American Staffordshire Terriers, and Otterhounds are more prone than the smaller breed dogs.